-In your search results, use the options on the left hand side under ‘Refine my Results’ options to limit by subject, publication date, author etc. If this makes your number of search results too small, click on the ‘x’ next to ‘Refined by’ at the top of your search results to remove the limit.
+In your search results, use the options on the righthand side under ‘Tweak my Results’ to limit by subject, publication date, author etc. If this makes your number of search results too small, click on 'Reset filters' to remove the limits.

 Use the advanced search option to find a smaller number of results.
-You can use the drop down lists to only search within the title or the author name, or to limit your search to a particular publication date.
+You can use the drop down lists to only search within the title or the author name, or to limit your search to particular years.

 How do I save articles I have found in LibrarySearch?

 You will need to sign in to save these items for the future.
-You can also tick the box next to the items and email the details in a list to yourself, print or send them to Endnote Web.
+You can also use the other options to email, print or send items to Endnote Online.

 If you are having trouble accessing a resource, email: firstname.lastname@example.org.